syoung-smallwisdom/BrickBot/README.md

 # BrickBot
-Arduino and iOS source code for building a simple robot
+iOS source code for building a simple robot